rishabdesai/MySQL_assignment/assignments/Derived_Tables.md

 ## Derived Table
 (use clasword-db.sql)

-- Derived table is a virtual table returned from a **sub-query in FROM clause** of outer query.
+- Derived table is a virtual table returned from a **sub-query inside FROM clause** of outer query.
 - Also calledas **Inline View**
 - The derived table must have an alias.
 - derived tables make expession more readable than joins and corelated sub-queries.